cnnlabs/injectorjs/README.md

 ### Injector Bundle

 A bundled version of the injector that has jquery bundled.
 This is the largest version of this library.
-The release manifest has he bundle version to use.
+The release manifest has the bundle version to use.

 #### Hosted